 How to File a Car Accident Claim in California

 Every insurance company has different reporting requirements.
 When you call to make a claim, your insurance company will call you back for detailed information regarding your injuries and damages, and they may take a written and/or recorded statement.
-It is recommended that you secure help from an attorney before making a recorded statement, particularly if you were partially or completely at fault in the crash.
+It is recommended that you secure help from a Sacramento personal injury lawyer before making a recorded statement, particularly if you were partially or completely at fault in the crash.